Seven Types of Walking for Health, Fitness, and Fun

 I no longer run and find that walking keeps me good shape if I do it regularly and also do enough of the more demanding forms.
 I still enjoy the fun of 10K events, but now I enter as a walker instead of a runner.
-There are running events of different lengths – including short runs and marathons - that welcome walkers.
-There are also some walker-only events.
+There are running events of different lengths— including short runs and marathons—that welcome walkers.
+Walker-only events are held in some places.

 I need to walk.
 It enriches my life and keeps me fit.
 I hope that I’ll be able to keep walking for the rest of my life, even if some day I have to do slower, easier, and shorter walks.